upcoming classes & events

 This location is particularly great for wildflowers as it’s situated on the now rare garry oak prairie.
 We’ll spend the evening doing a slow walk admiring the flowers, rising moon, and new friends!

-Thanks for your interest in this outing, but it is now full.
-Stay tuned for June’s Wild Women Walk, which will be posted about one month prior.
+Thanks so much for your interest in this outing, but it is now full.
+Next month’s full moon walk will be posted the first week of May.

 Ready to sign up?
 Register now.